 The survivors of the ESS Albacore arrived at the Europan capital of Dresden under a pall of exhaustion and grief.
 Upon docking the Captain's yacht, the party decided to leave Miyake Harrier and the eccentric Zachary Harrow with the vessel while they sought a foothold in the city.
-The transition from the lightless depths of the Sea of Ghosts to the smoke-choked skyline of Dresden was jarring.
+The transition from the lightless depths of the Sea of Ghosts to the smog-choked skyline of Dresden was jarring.
 As the industrial hub of the region, Dresden was defined by a sharp dichotomy: a landscape where the extreme opulence of the ruling merchant class sat directly atop the soot-stained desperation of a massive blue-collar workforce.

 The party sought refuge in the Iron Horse Inn, a ramshackle sanctuary described as a chaotic stack of structures built one upon another.
 Known as a place where both the wealthy and the desperate converged, the inn served as a vital hub for information and underground activity.
 Inside, the group’s anonymity was briefly shattered when Barkevius was recognized by former acquaintances.
 It was revealed that he was the son of a wealthy merchant family associated with the Frumpymelon Docks & Loading Company, and that he had left the city years prior on deeply unfavorable terms.
+Among the party, Mozaddha Theriska maintained his rough, pirate-like persona — the eye patch, the shardisite fragment, the easy nautical swagger — though the facade concealed the truth of a silver-tongued charlatan who had fled Cascadian creditors.
+Dresden, at least, was Europan soil.
+Whatever names were being spoken in Cascadia, they were an ocean away.

 • campaigns/apocalyptica_arcanum_ii/apocalyptica_arcanum_ii_narrative_recaps/chapter_5.txt

-• Last modified: 27 hours ago
+• Last modified: 12 days ago

 • by drefizzle